 However, if you want to implement Open Graph tags at scale and are happy to use the same data that you’ve used for your page titles, meta descriptions etc., then you can place a bit of code in your functions.php file to pull in those attributes automatically across your site.

 Here is an example of a WordPress function for Open Graph tags which I edited to generate the code below (I know I’ve missed off twitter:image, but hey, my Card validated using the og:image tag so considering this is on a practice site, I’m going to be lazy for now and leave it off):

 Implement Open Graph the easy way

-There are many social media OG tag plugins, extensions and/or add-ons for WordPress, Joomla, Drupal, Magento, Zen Cart and osCommerce.
+There are many social media OG tag plugins, extensions and add-ons for WordPress, Joomla, Drupal, Magento, Zen Cart and osCommerce.

-You then select the image you want to use, which you can size and optimise to work across multiple social media sites using Social Media Examiner’s great guide here.
+You then select the image you want to use.
+You can only select one image to cover every social media network, so to size and optimise your image across multiple sites I really like using Social Media Examiner’s guide for this.

-The NGFB plugin then generates a preview of what your post will look like on Facebook:
+The plugin then generates a preview of what your post will look like on Facebook:

 Debugging your Open Graph meta tags for social media